bendhouseart/Sea/README.md

 In order to launch your application with Sea, it is crucial to first set the `SEA_HOME` variable.
 This variable is used to indicated the folder in which the `sea.ini` and `.sea_flushlist` files are located.

 The `sea_launch.sh` executable is used to launch the flushers and execute the program.
 However, your program must still set the `LD_PRELOAD` variable prior to execution in order to use the Sea file system.
-The LD_PRELOAD must be set with Sea's `passthrough.so`.
+The LD_PRELOAD must be set with Sea's `sea.so`.

 e.g.